MINER: Multiscale Implicit Neural Representations: MINER

 \paragraph{Training at coarsest scale.} The training process starts by fitting $\text{I}_{J-1}(\bfx)$, the image at the coarsest scale.
 We estimate the parameters of each of the MLPs $\mathcal{N}^{(m, n)}_{J-1}$ by solving the objective function,

 Let $\widehat{I}_{J-1}(\bfx_{J-1})$ be the estimate of the image at this stage.

-\paragraph{Pruning at convergence.} As the training proceeds, some MLPs, particularly for simpler blocks, will converge to a target mean squared error (MSE) earlier than others.
-We remove those MLPs that have finished training from the optimization process and continue with the others.
+\paragraph{Pruning at convergence.} As the training proceeds, some MLPs, particularly for blocks with limited variations, will converge to a target mean squared error (MSE) earlier than the more complex blocks.
+We remove those MLPs that have converged from the optimization process and continue with the remaining blocks.

 \paragraph{Training at finer scales.} As with the coarsest scale, we continue to fit small MLPs to blocks at each finer scale.
-For example, for scale $J-2$, the target signal is given by
+For scale $J-2$, the target signal is given by

 We leverage the fact that blocks within each scale occupy disjoint regions and can optimize each MLP independently of one another: